 When you've brought the phosphate level down, make sure it stays low.
 Here are some ways to avoid soaring phosphate levels.

 - Feed Sparingly: The primary source of phosphate in an aquarium is flake food.
 Cut back on the frequency and amount of food.
 Just a pinch once or twice a day is sufficient for most adult fish.
 All of the fish food should be consumed within five minutes.
 Remove any uneaten food promptly.

 - Change Food: Phosphate is used as a preservative in flake foods.
 All brands are not created equal, so do your research and choose those brands that have lower phosphate levels.

 - Water Source: Test your water source.
 It is not unusual for tap water to contain 1 ppm (1 mg/L) of phosphate.
 If the level is high, seek an alternate source for your aquarium water.

 - Water Changes: Frequent water changes will help keep phosphate levels from rising.
 Change 10 to 15 fifteen percent weekly, using a low phosphate water source.

-- Tank Maintenance: Keeping the tank free of debris will help avoid phosphate buildup.
-Vacuum the bottom frequently to remove uneaten food, plant decay, and fish waste.
+- Tank Maintenance: Keeping the tank free of debris and algae will help avoid phosphate buildup.
+Vacuum the bottom substrate frequently to remove uneaten food, plant decay, and fish waste.

-- Filter Media: Carbon is a good filter media, but it can add phosphate to the water column so choose carefully.
-Some carbon media, such as those for saltwater aquariums, is formulated specifically to not leach phosphates into the water.
+- Filter Media: Carbon is a good filter media, but it can add phosphate to the water, so choose carefully.
+Some carbon media, such as those for saltwater aquariums, are formulated specifically to not leach phosphate into the water.
 Others combine carbon media with phosphate absorbers so you get the best of both.

-- Filter Cleaning: Regularly cleaning debris from the filter will help reduce the sources of phosphates.
+- Filter Cleaning: Regularly cleaning debris from the filter will help reduce the sources of phosphate.